imran1gee/Breast-Cancer-Model-Evaluation-and-AB-Testing/README.md

 - **Support Vector Machine (SVM)**
 - **Random Forest**

 Additionally, the project includes **A/B testing** to statistically compare the performance of the models and determine which performs better in terms of classification accuracy.

-## Key Features:
-- **Data Preprocessing:** The dataset is cleaned, encoded, and split into training and testing sets.
-- **Model Training:** The models are trained using the preprocessed data, and their accuracy is evaluated.
-- **A/B Testing:** Paired t-tests are performed to compare the performance of different models.
-This allows us to statistically assess the difference in accuracy between the models.
-- **Model Evaluation:** The models are evaluated based on their accuracy, precision, recall, F1-score, and confusion matrices.

-## Project Overview

 The goal of this project is to predict whether a tumor is malignant or benign based on various features extracted from breast cancer biopsy data.
 The dataset is pre-processed, and three machine learning models are applied.
 The models are then evaluated using performance metrics such as accuracy, confusion matrix, and classification report.
-A paired t-test is also used to check if there are statistically significant differences in performance between the models.

 ### Key Steps